rodneyshupe/Cookbook/Recipes/Entrees-Beef.rst

 -  1/4 cup soy sauce
 -  1 tablespoon sesame oil
 -  Freshly ground black pepper, to taste (I like 8-10 grinds)
--  3 pounds skirt steak, sliced across the grain and on a diagonal into 1/4-inch slices
+-  3 pounds (1.5 kg) skirt steak, sliced across the grain and on a diagonal into 1/4-inch slices

 Directions